PrivateAIM/node-hub-api-adapter/README.md

-PODORC_SERVICE_URL="http://localhost:18080"  # URL to Pod Orchestration service RESULTS_SERVICE_URL="http://localhost:8000"  # URL to the Results service HUB_SERVICE_URL="http://localhost:8888"  # URL to the Hub API API_CLIENT_ID=test-client  # Client name of UI as defined in keycloak HUB_USERNAME=hubusername  # Need to get credentials from myself or hub team HUB_PASSWORD=hubpassword  # These will be removed later once users are registered in both node and hub IDP
+PODORC_SERVICE_URL="http://localhost:18080"  # URL to Pod Orchestration service RESULTS_SERVICE_URL="http://localhost:8000"  # URL to the Results service HUB_SERVICE_URL="http://localhost:8888"  # URL to the Hub API API_CLIENT_ID=api-client  # Client name of this API as defined in keycloak API_CLIENT_SECRET=someSecret  # Client secret of this API as defined in keycloak HUB_USERNAME=hubusername  # Need to get credentials from myself or hub team HUB_PASSWORD=hubpassword  # These will be removed later once users are registered in both node and hub IDP
 ```